BYLAWS OF THE

 The Board of Governors shall manage and direct all affairs of the college in a manner to accomplish the objectives of the college.
 They:

-C. shall create and appoint from presidential nominees all standing, ad hoc and special committees.
+3. shall create and appoint presidential nominees, all standing, ad hoc and special committees.

-F. shall exercise legal and constitutional authority and responsibility in directing the affairs of the college including the initiation and establishment of policy in order to promote and maintain the objectives of the college.
+6. shall exercise legal and constitutional authority and responsibility in directing the affairs of the college including the initiation and establishment of policy to promote and maintain the objectives of the college.

-H. shall report to the college annually as to work and activities, , and such interim financial reports as necessary.
+8. shall report to the college annually regarding work and activities, and such interim financial reports as necessary.

-A. Student Representative shall serve a term of one (1) year, and be open, by application, to all student members of the AOCP.
+1. The Student or Resident Representative shall serve a term of one (1) year, and be open, by application, to all student and resident members of the AOCP.

-B. Student Representative shall be elected by the Board of Governors at the board meeting held in conjunction with the annual membership.
+1. The Student or Resident Representative shall be elected by the Board of Governors at the board meeting held in conjunction with the annual membership meeting.

 Article VI: EXECUTIVE COMMITTEE

-The Executive Committee of the college shall consist of the president, president‑elect, vice president, secretary‑treasurer, and immediate past‑president.
+1. The Executive Committee of the college shall consist of the president, president‑elect, vice president, secretary‑treasurer, and immediate past‑president.
 A quorum consists of three (3) members.
+They shall review all matters of a financial nature involving the utilization and expenditures of the college funds.

 Article VII: ELECTIONS OF THE BOARD OF GOVERNORS AND OFFICERS OF THE COLLEGE.